On quadri-bialgebras: Construction of linear operators on double spaces of quadri-algebras

-\begin{remark}{\rm One can use these Nijenhuis operators and Rota-Baxter operators (of weight $\lambda$) to construct {\it $NS$-algebra} and {\it dendriform trialgebra} structures (see \cite{EG1} and the references therein).
-Moreover, it is easy to show that these Nijenhuis operators also satisfy Eq.
-(8.2) on their corresponding associative algebras, that is, they are the so-called {\it associative Nijenhuis tensors} of the associated associative algebras in the sense of \cite{CGM}, where this notion was introduced in the study of Wigner problem in quantum physics.}\end{remark}
+\begin{remark}{\rm One can use these Nijenhuis operators and Rota-Baxter operators (of weight $\lambda$) to construct $NS$-algebra and tridendriform algebra structures (see \cite{EG1} and the references therein).
+Moreover, it is easy to show that these Nijenhuis operators also satisfy Eq.~(\meqref{eq:8.2}) on their associated associative algebras, that is, they are the so-called {\bf associative Nijenhuis tensors} of the associated associative algebras in the sense of \cite{CGM}, where this notion was introduced in the study of Wigner problem in quantum physics.} \mlabel{rk:8.8} \end{remark}

-\begin{remark}{\rm Obviously, if $P$ is a Rota-Baxter operator of weight $\lambda$ on a quadri-algebra, then it is a Rota-Baxter operator of weight $\lambda$ on its associated associative algebra.
-Furthermore, Rota-Baxter operators on associative algebras which are idempotents play a key role in the {\it algebraic Birkhoff decomposition} in pQFT (\cite{EGK1,EGK2}, also see \cite{EG2} for a good survey of this topic).
-As we have discussed, we have constructed certain families of Rota-Baxter operators on the ``double spaces" of quadri-algebras.}\end{remark}
+\begin{remark}{\rm Obviously, if $P$ is a Rota-Baxter operator of weight $\lambda$ on a quadri-algebra, then it is a Rota-Baxter operator of weight $\lambda$ on the associated associative algebra.
+Furthermore, Rota-Baxter operators on associative algebras which are idempotents play a key role in the {\bf algebraic Birkhoff decomposition} in pQFT~\cite{CK,EGK1,EGK2}.
+See~\cite{EG2} also for a nice survey of this topic.
+As discussed above, we have constructed certain families of Rota-Baxter operators on the double spaces of quadri-algebras.} \mlabel{rk:8.9} \end{remark}